caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.6.3=
+* Changed '900px (default)' to 'Minimum 900px' for iframe height default field text
+* Updated default colours and adding more apdding for Listings
+* Fixing error that was causing all listings to show up when a specific category was selected

 = 0.6.2=
 * Removed stray # on admin button popup modal